Jamie Campbell Bower: Personal life

+Relationships

+Bower splits his time between London and Los Angeles.

-In February 2010, Bower was confirmed to be dating actress Bonnie Wright, whom he had met on the set of Harry Potter and the Deathly Hallows – Part 1.
-In April 2011, they confirmed their engagement.
-On 30 June 2012, they amicably ended their engagement.
-From 2012 to 2018, he was in an on-off relationship with actress Lily Collins.
-Bower is currently involved with mid-tier influencer Elena Taber.
+In February 2010, Bower was confirmed to be dating English actress Bonnie Wright, whom he had met on the set of Harry Potter and the Deathly Hallows – Part 1.
+They confirmed their engagement in April 2011, but announced that they had amicably split up in June 2012.

+From 2012 to 2018, Bower was in an on-off relationship with English-American actress Lily Collins.

+In 2025, Bower began dating social media personality Elena Taber.